elastic/elastic-otel-python/docs/migrate-from-apm.md

 ## Bold on autoinstrumentation

-We have choosen to be bold on autoinstrumentation - that is instrument your Python application without change the application code - so you can just focus on your code.
-This is because OpenTelemetry configuration has more options and configuration knobs that may complicate things.
+We have chosen to make auto-instrumentation as simple as possible so you can just focus on your code; we favored an experience that requires minimal changes to your application code.
+The upstream OpenTelemetry configuration has more options and configuration knobs than the distribution requires setting.

 ## Bring your own instrumentation